gfxdisp/pu_pieapp/README.md

 ## Usage

+Download the weights:

 The code runs in Python3 with Pytorch.
-First install the required dependencies:
+Dependencies can be installed by running:

 ```
 pip3 install -r requirements.txt